EnterpriseDB/tpa/docs/platform-docker.md

 ### Docker access privileges

-TPAexec requires that it be able to communicate with the Docker daemon without any privlege-elevating command like `sudo`.
+TPAexec requires that it be able to communicate with the Docker daemon without any privilege-elevating command like `sudo`.

 Check that a user can access the Docker daemon by running: